SCS 9001 Registration Overview

 Perform a Gap Analysis – The organization undertakes gap analysis and assessment of its organization, operations and processes against the SCS 9001 standard.
 Deficient areas are identified, an action plan is created to close the gaps, plans and processes are put into place, and resources are allocated to align the organization with SCS 9001 requirements.
 The gap analysis can be conducted by internal or external consultants.

 Schedule a SCS 9001 Assessment Audit – The action plan will define the amount of time needed to fully conform to SCS 9001 requirements.
 The organization, jointly with the certification body, schedules the initial assessment audit.

 Registration Management System (RMS)

-In addition, all non-TIA QuEST Forum participants are required to pay an Administration Fee to cover the costs of managing the registration and measurement systems.
+All non-TIA QuEST Forum participants are required to pay an Administration Fee to cover the costs of managing the registration and measurement systems.

 SCS 9001 ADMINISTRATIVE FEES

 TIA QuEST Forum charges an annual fee for creating and managing the registration record on the Registration Management System (RMS) for all non-TIA QuEST Forum participants.
 This annual fee covers the use of this system and includes all data submissions and re-submissions.